Police: Elected official’s wife dumped drink on reporter

 Rural Chattooga County is in northwest Georgia, along the state border with Alabama.
 While most county commissions have multiple members, Chattooga has a sole commissioner, who serves as the chief legislative and executive government officer, according to the county website.
 Jason Winters, a local businessman, was elected to that position in 2008.

-When officers tried to talk to them, Abbey and Jason Winters asked to speak to their attorney first, the report says.
+When officers tried to talk to them, Abbey and Jason Winters asked to speak to their attorney before talking to police, the report says.
 Officers later went to attorney Chris Corbin’s office, where Abbey Winters said she had accidentally poured the drink on Bryant after stumbling or tripping near her.

 Officers then spoke to Bryant, who confirmed what witnesses had told them.
 Bryant told officers she didn’t recall ever seeing Abbey Winters at public meetings before.
 Bryant told officers that “for a few minutes after the drink was poured on her she was just in shock and that she recalled someone stating that the drink looked good on her,” the report says.